opensearch-project/documentation-website/_api-reference/index-apis/update-alias.md

 ---
 layout: default
-title: Create or update alias
+title: Create or Update Alias
 parent: Index APIs
 nav_order: 5
 ---

-# Create or update alias
+# Create or Update Alias
 **Introduced 1.0**
 {: .label .label-purple }

-The Create or update alias API adds a data stream or index to an alias or updates the settings for an existing alias.
-For more Alias API operations, see [Index aliases]({{site.url}}{{site.baseurl}}/opensearch/index-alias/).
+The Create or Update Alias API adds a data stream or index to an alias or updates the settings for an existing alias.
+For more alias API operations, see [Index aliases]({{site.url}}{{site.baseurl}}/opensearch/index-alias/).

-The Create of update alias API is distinct from the [Alias API]({{site.url}}{{site.baseurl}}/opensearch/rest-api/alias/), which supports the adding and removal of aliases and the removal of alias indexes.
+The Create or Update Alias API is distinct from the [Alias API]({{site.url}}{{site.baseurl}}/opensearch/rest-api/alias/), which supports the addition and removal of aliases and the removal of alias indexes.
 In contrast, the following API only supports adding or updating an alias without updating the index itself.
 Each API also uses different request body parameters.
 {: .note}

 ## Path and HTTP methods